 ASPECT THREE: ORGANIZATIONAL PERFORMANCE

 Do you want the issue of effectiveness in relation to the achievement of the mission of the RCM to be evaluated?
+Yes

 Do you want the issue of the effectiveness of the main programs of the RCM to be evaluated?
+Yes

 Do you want the issue of effectiveness to meet the expectations of the Member Countries to be evaluated?
+Yes

 Do you want the issue of effectiveness to meet the expectations of the RNCOM to be evaluated?